juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

   ),
   date: "June 2, 2023",
   version: "Revision 1",
   abstract: [Ensuring high adoption of privacy software requires simplicity.
 Unfortunately, existing secret management techniques often demand users memorize complex passwords, store convoluted recovery phrases, or place their trust in a specific service or hardware provider.
-We have implemented a novel protocol that combines existing cryptographic techniques to eliminate these complications and reduce user complexity in recalling a 4-digit PIN.
+We have implemented a novel protocol that combines existing cryptographic techniques to eliminate these complications and reduce user complexity to recalling a 4-digit PIN.
 Our protocol specifically focuses on a distributed approach to secret storage that leverages _Oblivious Pseudo Random Functions_ (OPRFs) and _Shamir's Secret Sharing_ (SSS) to minimize the trust placed in any singular server.
 Additionally, our approach allows for servers to be controlled by any number of organizations eliminating the need to trust a singular service operator.],
   bibliography-file: "references.bib",
 )